Hugo-Bo-Diaz/VGTournamentWiki/Game.md

 The more you have the higher tier your tournament will be, from C all the way to the coveted SS tier, when the tournament reaches maximum capacity
 </p>
 <p>
 Make sure that your participants are happy or they may leave!, they'll be happier the more they win and the more they drink from the vending machines.
-If a setup breaks while they are playing, if there is not enough space on the trash or even if they lose too much they will be angrier everytime, until they leave.
+If a setup breaks while they are playing, if there is not enough space on the trash or even if they lose too much they will get angrier and they may even leave.
 </p>